bbauska/Anti-Project2025/anti.md

 </ul>

 <h3>Changes to the Executive Office of the President</h3>

-Project 2025 urged the next president to hire a White House Counsel who “will be above all loyal to the President and the Constitution.”
+<p>Project 2025 urged the next president to hire a White House Counsel who “will be above all loyal
+to the President and the Constitution.”
 “The President should choose a White House Counsel who is well-versed in the Constitution, administrative and regulatory law, and the inner workings of Congress and the political process.
 Instead of choosing a specialist, the President should hire a counsel with extensive experience with a wide range of complex legal subjects.
 Moreover, while a candidate with elite credentials might seem ideal, the best one will be above all loyal to the President and the Constitution.”
-[White House Office, Project 2025, accessed 6/24/24]
+[White House Office, Project 2025, accessed 6/24/24]</p>

-Project 2025: “No legal entitlement exists for the provision of permanent space for media on the White House campus, and the next Administration should reexamine the balance between media demands and space constraints on the White House premises.”
+<p>Project 2025: “No legal entitlement exists for the provision of permanent space for media on the
+White House campus, and the next Administration should reexamine the balance between media demands and space constraints on the White House premises.”
 “Operational functions of the Office of Communications include scheduling and running press briefings, interviews, meetings, media